weaveworks/scope/site/installing.md

 * `SCOPE_SERVICE_TOKEN=<token>` is the token you obtained after you signed up for Weave Cloud.

-Note that you will need to launch Scope onto every node that you want to monitor.
+Note that you will need to launch Scope on every node that you want to monitor.

 **4.** Go to [https://cloud.weave.works](https://cloud.weave.works) and click 'View Instance'.